 “It didn’t work, did it?”
 Kat guessed.

 “No, although their attempt slowed the inevitable, it would be impossible to believe they could contain the evil forever.
-Tairant’s spirit would have recovered given time and over the years I expect he has adapted to being a mere spirit; I know that his hatred will only have increased over that time.”
+Tairant’s spirit would have recovered given time and over the centuries I expect he has adapted to being a mere spirit; I know that his hatred will only have increased over that time.”

 “If only there had been a way to destroy him,” Trey mused.